YoujunZhao/OpenScan/Evaluation/SAI3D/README.md

          --out_dir="data/class_agnostic_masks"
       ```

-   3. Assign semantic and evaluate
+   2. Assign semantic and evaluate on the **ScanNet200** or **OpenScan** dataset

-      We provide processed gt masks for ScanNet200 semantic instance segmentation [here](https://drive.google.com/file/d/1FYjzh6U8Em9BrKSw8f1OppgmeKtk1Ude/view?usp=sharing).
+      We provide processed gt masks for ScanNet200 semantic instance segmentation [here](https://drive.google.com/file/d/1FYjzh6U8Em9BrKSw8f1OppgmeKtk1Ude/view?usp=sharing) and processed gt masks for OpenScan semantic instance segmentation [here](https://github.com/YoujunZhao/OpenScan?tab=readme-ov-file#benchmark-installation).

-      Now you can compute the per-mask scene features and run the evaluation of OpenMask3D on validation split of ScanNet200 dataset.
-Change the [intrinsic_resolution parameter in OpenMask3D configuration](https://github.com/OpenMask3D/openmask3d/blob/main/openmask3d/configs/openmask3d_scannet200_eval.yaml#L9) with the resolution of your `intrinsic_color.txt`.
-Then set the required parameter in this [script](scripts/run_openmask3d_scannet200.sh) and run the following command:
+      Now you can compute the per-mask scene features and run the evaluation of OpenMask3D on validation split of ScanNet200 or OpenScan dataset.
+Change the [intrinsic_resolution parameter in OpenMask3D configuration](https://github.com/YoujunZhao/OpenScan/blob/main/Evaluation/OpenMask3D/openmask3d/configs/openmask3d_scannet200_eval.yaml#L10) with the resolution of your `intrinsic_color.txt`.
+Then set the required parameter in this [script](scripts/run_openmask3d_scannet200_eval_sai3d.sh) and run the following command:

       ```bash
-      bash scripts/run_openmask3d_scannet200.sh
+      bash scripts/run_openmask3d_scannet200_eval_sai3d.sh
       ```

-      This script first computes the mask features associated with each class-agnostic mask, and then query masks with 200 class names in ScanNet200 to assign semantic label for them.
-Afterwards, the evaluation script automatically runs in order to obtain 3D closed-vocabulary semantic instance segmentation scores.
+      This script first computes the mask features associated with each class-agnostic mask, and then query masks with class names in ScanNet200 or OpenScan to assign semantic label for them.
+Afterwards, the evaluation script automatically runs in order to obtain 3D semantic instance segmentation scores.